Bresenham's line algorithm: Method

 one pixel, and that we must increment our y coordinate and readjust the error to represent the distance from the top of the new pixel – which is done by subtracting one from error.

 Derivation

-To derive Bresenham's algorithm, two steps must be taken.
-The first step is transforming the equation of a line from the typical slope-intercept form into something different; and then using this new equation to draw a line based on the idea of accumulation of error.
+To derive Bresenham's algorithm, two steps must be taken: first, the equation of a line is transformed from the typical slope-intercept form into an implicit equation with integer coefficients; second, this new equation is used to draw the line based on the idea of error accumulation.